“We all have a shared experience called humanity. Art offers a wonderful window into showing that.”

 This background in design and communication inspires his artistic practice, which blends storytelling, symbolism, and layered meaning.
 He works in oil and acrylic on canvas, as well as ink on large-sized paper.
 Through his art, Søren weaves narratives of the human condition, capturing love, loss, injustice, and the profound effects of political and social change.

-During his 2024 artist residency in Chiang Mai, Thailand, he developed a distinctive style that merges his ink doodles with oil on canvas—a technique that defines much of his current work.
-Since then, his curiosity about culture and people has led him to spend the past 18 months traveling across Asia and Europe, seeking inspiration for his latest series.
+During his artist residency in Chiang Mai, Thailand, he developed a distinctive style that merges his ink doodles with acrylic/oil on canvas—a technique that defines much of his current work.
+Since then, his curiosity about culture and people has led him to spend the past two years traveling across Asia, Europe, and Central America, painting and seeking inspiration for his latest series about human interaction.

-He is based in Miami, Florida, but currently lives in Mérida, Mexico, where he's working on his "Trophies" and "Hugs" series.
+He is based in Miami, Florida, but currently lives in Mérida, Mexico, where he's working on the "Trophies" and "Hugs" series.

 Artist Statement